stg101/piano/README.md

 run
 `ruby main.rb`
-and connect using tpc
+and connect using tpc.
-for example in linux
+In linux
 `nc 127.0.0.1 3000`